ajeetraina/docker-nodejs-mcp-agent/README.md

 An AI agent built with Node.js using Model Context Protocol (MCP) and Docker Model Runner for local AI inference.

-> **✨ Now using simplified pattern by default!** This repository has been streamlined with security-hardened Dockerfile, clean configuration, and production-ready setup.
-See `SIMPLIFIED_PATTERN.md` for comparison details.

 ## Quick Start

 ```bash